godotengine/godot-docs/classes/class_rigidbody.rst

 - void **_integrate_forces** **(** :ref:`PhysicsDirectBodyState<class_PhysicsDirectBodyState>` state **)** virtual

 Called during physics processing, allowing you to read and safely modify the simulation state for the object.
-By default it works in addition to the usual physics behavior, but :ref:`set_use_custom_integrator<class_RigidBody_set_use_custom_integrator>` allows you to disable the default behavior and do fully custom force integration for a body.
+By default, it works in addition to the usual physics behavior, but :ref:`set_use_custom_integrator<class_RigidBody_set_use_custom_integrator>` allows you to disable the default behavior and do fully custom force integration for a body.

 .. _class_RigidBody_add_central_force: